The Be Forever Yamato Time Machine, Part 1

 Bronze Co., July 10 1980

-Monthly Animation was an periodical unlike most of its contemporaries.
+Monthly Animation was a periodical unlike most of its contemporaries.
 Rather than packing in as much news and promotion as possible, they took an investigative approach: thoughtful essays and interviews with prominent industry figures that went far beyond their current projects.
 This issue featured a cover story on Be Forever with 15 pages that included unique interviews with Yoshinobu Nishizaki, Leiji Matsumoto, Animation Director Tomoharu Katsumata, and Assistant Director Kazunori Tanahashi.
 The capper was a short essay by the always-insightful Director Toshio Masuda.

 Read the articles here: